ynloultratech/graphql-bundle/doc/content/00_Getting_Started.md

 ....
 ````

-And the entity must implements `Ynlo\GraphQLBundle\Model\NodeInterface`.
+The entity must implements `Ynlo\GraphQLBundle\Model\NodeInterface`.

 > The node interface is a requirement in order to accomplish
 with the [Relay Specification](https://facebook.github.io/relay/)
 to create a [GlobalID](https://facebook.github.io/relay/docs/en/graphql-object-identification.html) for all nodes.
 See [this documentation](08_Reference/01_Object_ID.md) to know when is required the use of NodeInterface

-At this point your entity should look like this:
+Your entity should look like this:

 ````php